geekshi/transfermoney/README.md

 # Transfer money RESTful API
-A Java RESTful API for retrieve balance and make a transfer between 2 accounts For demo goal, just use memory for data access
+A Java RESTful API for retrieve balance and make a transfer between 2 accounts.
+For demo goal, just use memory for data access

 ## How to run
 `./mvnw spring-boot:run`